European rabbit: Diseases, parasites and immunity

 The European rabbit is the only species to be fatally affected by myxomatosis.
-The most lethal strain has a five-day incubation period, after which the eyelids swell, with the inflammation quickly spreading to the base of the ears, the forehead, and nose.
+The most lethal strain has a five-day incubation period, after which the eyelids swell and the inflammation quickly spreads to the base of the ears, the forehead, and nose.
 At the same time, the anal and genital areas also swell.
-During the last stages of the disease, the swellings discharge a fluid rich in viral material, with death usually following on the 11th–12th day of infection.
+During the last stages of the disease, the swellings discharge a fluid rich in viral material.
+Death usually follows on day 11 or 12.
 The primary carrier of myxomatosis varies based on location; in North America and Australia, it is carried by multiple species of mosquitoes, while in Britain its primary carrier is the rabbit flea (Spilopsyllus cuniculi).

-Rabbit haemorrhagic disease (RHD), also known as viral haemorrhagic disease or rabbit calicivirus disease in Australia, is specific to the European rabbit, and causes lesions of acute necrotizing hepatitis, disseminated intravascular coagulation, and haemorrhaging, mainly in the lungs.
-Susceptible specimens may die within 30 hours of infection.
-Most rabbits in the UK are immune to RHD, due to exposure to a weaker strain.
+Rabbit haemorrhagic disease (RHD) is an extremely contagious disease caused by the rabbit haemorrhagic disease virus (RHDV) that is largely specific to the European rabbit.
+It causes lesions of acute necrotizing hepatitis, disseminated intravascular coagulation, and haemorrhaging, mainly in the lungs.
+Susceptible specimens have a fatality rate of 70 to 95%.
+A variant of RHDV known as RHDV2 emerged in France in 2010.
+This strain is known to cause fatal infections in rabbits vaccinated against RHDV, and has since spread from France to other parts of Europe, Africa, and North America.
+The strain notably affects species besides the European rabbit, with fatal infections recorded in individual hares (Lepus), red rock hares (Pronolagus), riverine rabbits (Bunolagus), and cottontail rabbits (Sylvilagus).